jaredgalanis/guides/source/getting-started/js-primer.md

 ## Destructuring

-Destructuring simplifies the extraction of values from arrays and objects into variables.

-Previously in order to pull data out of an object and assign it to variables this was necessary:
+Destructuring simplifies the extraction of values from arrays and objects into variables.Previously in order to pull data out of an object and assign it to variables this was necessary:

 ```javascript
 let person = {